 Boating and pregnancy: is it safe?

 Let’s give a simple answer to this question from the get-go.
 Boating is completely safe during pregnancy if in calm water.
-Conversely, on a stormy day, boating for expectant mothers is a no-go.
+Conversely, boating is a no-go for expectant mothers on a stormy day.

 This is due to one key problem associated with pregnancy – loss of balance.
 Before the pregnancy, rocking and waves may not have been big problems for you.
-But since there is some degree of balance loss during pregnancy, it is likely that you won’t be as stable onboard as before.
+However, since there is some balance loss during pregnancy, you likely won’t be as stable onboard as before.

 Another issue is nausea.
-If you aren’t prone to seasickness, then you may go boating while pregnant.
-Otherwise, it is likely that you will get motion sick onboard.
+If you aren’t prone to seasickness, you may go boating while pregnant.
+Otherwise, you are likely to get motion sick onboard.

 It is also important to consult your physician before boating.
-If you don’t have any complications, then you should not have any problems once onboard.
+If you don’t have any complications, you should not have any problems once onboard.
 However, if you have pregnancy complications that may need urgent medical assistance, your physician will likely discourage you from boating during pregnancy.
-And they will be right since while on the boat, there may be no one who could provide you with medical assistance.
+And they will be right since there may be no one to provide you with medical assistance while on the boat.

 Things to consider when boating during pregnancy

-So we’ve established that boating is safe for pregnancy, but only in certain conditions.
-Let’s now have a look at the things that would determine whether the boating conditions are right or not for you to set off on a journey.
+So, we have established that boating is safe for pregnancy, but only in certain conditions.
+Let’s now look at what would determine whether the boating conditions are right for you to set off on a journey.

 Nature of the boating

-The first thing to consider when boating during pregnancy is the nature of the boating trip.
-If you happen to be a whitewater kayaker, for example, then you obviously will have to take a pause for the entire pregnancy since it will be too much for you.
+The nature of the boating trip is the first thing to consider when boating during pregnancy.
+If you are a whitewater kayaker, you must pause the entire pregnancy since it will be too much for you.
 On the other hand, calm cruising shouldn’t be much of a problem for you.

 Boat size

-This one may surprise you, but the boat size is quite an important thing to consider when going boating during pregnancy.
+This one may surprise you, but the boat size is important when boating during pregnancy.
 Let us explain.

 Bigger vessels better absorb the shock of waves and are thus more stable on the water.
-Smaller vessels, conversely, are less shock-resistant and are thrown around by choppy water easier.
+Smaller vessels, conversely, are less shock-resistant and are thrown around more easily by choppy water.

-We’ve mentioned earlier that loss of balance and stability is a common condition during pregnancy.
-Due to this, you would want to go for a larger boat that is more stable on the water, i.e. is larger.
+We mentioned earlier that loss of balance and stability is common during pregnancy.
+Therefore, you would want to choose a larger, more stable boat on the water.

-Speed is another thing that plays a role when boating.
-The faster the boat is traversing, the more powerful the effects of impact with water are, and the less smooth the ride is.
+Speed is another factor that plays a role when boating.
+The faster the boat traverses, the more powerful the impact effects with water are and the less smooth the ride.
 In a smaller boat, this is going to be felt much stronger than in a larger boat.

-In a smaller boat, you would definitely want to have a slower and smoother cruising.
-Hitting the wakes can be uncomfortable for you, as well as dangerous to the baby.
-With bigger boats, speed isn’t as much of a concern, though fast cruising in choppy water is nonetheless going to be felt by you.
+In a smaller boat, you would want to cruise slower and smoother.
+Hitting the wakes can be uncomfortable for you and dangerous to the baby.
+With bigger boats, speed isn’t as much of a concern, though fast cruising in choppy water will nonetheless be felt by you.

 Onboard medical facilities

 This may not be necessary for short trips close to the shore, but if you are going to do lengthy trips, make sure that the vessel has onboard medical facilities.
-You won’t necessarily go into labor if not that far into the pregnancy, but you aren’t safeguarded from other problems that pregnancy brings with it.
+You won’t necessarily go into labor if not that far into the pregnancy, but you aren’t safeguarded from other problems that pregnancy brings.

 Weather

-The weather condition in the area you will be cruising is another crucial thing to consider.
-It is generally advised that expectant mothers go boating only in fair-weather.
-No matter what kind of a boat you will be having your journey on, if the weather is bad and the water restless, you won’t feel too good while boating.
+Another crucial thing to consider is the weather in the area you will be cruising in.
+It is generally advised that expectant mothers go boating only in fair weather.
+No matter what kind of boat you will be having your journey on, if the weather is bad and the water is restless, you won’t feel too good while boating.

 Pregnancy stage

-The last crucial thing to consider is the pregnancy stage you are at.
+The last crucial thing to consider is your pregnancy stage.
 Generally, it is recommended to avoid boating in the first and third trimesters when the fetus is the most vulnerable.
 Try to plan your boating trips only during the second trimester.

 Aside from the safety of the fetus, an important thing to consider is nausea.
 Nausea tends to be especially problematic during the first and third trimesters of the pregnancy.

-Being a typical symptom during pregnancy, nausea can cause seasickness while onboard.
-Even if you’ve never felt any motion sickness in your life – be it on a boat or plane – it is likely that it will occur during pregnancy.
+Nausea is a typical symptom during pregnancy and can cause seasickness while onboard.
+Even if you’ve never felt motion sickness—on a boat or plane—it will likely occur during pregnancy.

-Needless to say, if you have been normally seasick while onboard before, you can be sure that it will be worse for you during pregnancy.
+If you have been seasick while onboard before, you can be sure it will worsen during pregnancy.
 In this case, we’d recommend avoiding boating during pregnancy altogether.

 Another thing to consider before boating is labor.
-The closer the due date is, the more careful you need to be with planning your boating trips.
-To stay on the safer side, you should avoid any boat trips if the end of the pregnancy is closing in.
+The closer the due date is, the more careful you need to plan your boating trips.
+To stay safe, you should avoid any boat trips if the end of the pregnancy is approaching.

-Alternatively, stay close to the marina so that you can be provided medical assistance if you go into labor.
+Alternatively, stay close to the marina to receive medical assistance if you enter labor.
 But if possible, avoid any boat trips.
-Again, the second trimester is going to be the best since it is safer for you and the baby, as well as is far from the due date.
+Again, the second trimester will be the best since it is safer for you and the baby and is far from the due date.

 If this isn’t your first pregnancy and you’ve had issues with preterm birth before, then you should postpone your boating trip until the baby is born since it will be impossible to predict when you may go into labor.